tech-at-ep/ventureatbrown/README.md

 yarn install
 ```

-Run the local develoment server and view the site at http://localhost:3000/
+Run the local development server and view the site at http://localhost:3000/
 ```
 npm dev
 # or